It Really May be Good News All These Secondary Players Leaving

 Anthony Brown hitting the portal this week was a head-scratcher.
 Not that there was anybody projecting him as one of the top defensive backs in the country.

-Dwight McGlothern, Myles Slusher and Quincey McAdoo will be missed.
-So will the potential of Jalen Catalon, but he hurt feelings by transferring to Texas and he could have picked anybody else in the world for a lot of the Hogs' fans.
+Dwight McGlothern, Myles Slusher and Quincey McAdoo were the secondary people nobody wanted to see leave.
+So was the potential of Jalen Catalon, but he hurt feelings by transferring to Texas and he could have picked anybody else in the world for a lot of the Hogs' fans.

-McGlothern and McAdoo were Arkansas' starting McCorners last season.
-McGlothern started all 13 games after transferring from LSU, and McAdoo started the last four games after moving from wide receiver in Week 8.
-He showed some interesting potential.
+McGlothern and McAdoo were the Razorbacks' starting corners last season.
+McGlothern started all 13 games after transferring from LSU and McAdoo started the last four games after moving from wide receiver in Week 8.
+He showed some interesting potential there while being named to the SEC All-Freshman team.

-In 2023, Slusher was the starter at nickel but was injured or sat out over half the season.
+In 2022, Slusher was the starter at nickel, but was injured or sat out over half the season.
 He only played in six games and went through the motions when he started against Alabama and played less than a quarter.

 Catalon played in part of one game last season and has missed 19 of the last 20 games due to injuries.
 He played through injuries in three games early through 2021 and was not effective, making the decision to have surgery.